getzep/zep-python/README.md

 - `code` (int): The error code associated with the API error.
 - `message` (str): The error message associated with the API error.
+---

+### ZepClientError

+Base exception class for ZepClient errors.

+**Attributes**:

+- `message`: str - The error message associated with the ZepClient error.
+- `response_data`: Optional[dict] - The response data associated with the ZepClient error.
+---

+### NotFoundError

+Raised when the API response contains no results.

+Inherits from ZepClientError.

+**Attributes**:

+- `message`: str - The error message to be set for the exception.

+---